 These easy garden plants will encourage a child’s use of all five senses… to smell the flowers, feel the leaves, eat the veggies, hear the bees, and see all the different colours, patterns and shapes.
 So go ahead, and help make gardening exciting for your kids!

 Pea plants will easily grow from seed and quickly offer heaps of sweet green peas to eat.
 Keep them out of the direct hot sun and provide them with some sort of climbing support.
 Kids will love to pick the fat green pods and eat the peas right there in the garden.

 There is an over-abundance of salad green options for the backyard gardener these days.
 I tend to pick a mixed pack so that we can enjoy a variety of shapes, colours, and tastes.
 It can be a challenge for kids to space the tiny lettuce seeds out, just pick and harvest in a way that helps open up space between the plants.
 If slugs are a problem, try growing these in a patio planter away from the garden plot.

 Our kids love mint plants.
-They pick the leaves to chew on while outside in the yard and enjoy adding a few leaves to their water glasses for a ‘special’ drink.
+They pick the leaves to chew on while outside in the yard and enjoy adding a few leaves to their water glasses for a ‘very-special-fancy’ drink.
 There is a wide variety of mint flavors to choose from.
 Last year we bought pineapple mint, chocolate mint, and peppermint starter plants from the greenhouse because they all smelled so wonderful that we just couldn’t decide which one to choose.
 These plants will grow easily, and may even surprise you by coming back again next year (perennially).

 To be honest, I don’t find the potato plant that exciting, but our kids love to dig up and hunt for potatoes during harvest.
 So, I think this is why they always choose to put a few in their garden space.
-Growing potatoes can be extra fun if you grow the Russian Blue variety, not only are the outsides a deep purple, but the flesh of the potato is purple too!
+Growing potatoes can be extra fun if you grow a purple or blue variety.
+Not only are the outsides a deep purple, but the flesh of the potato is purple too!
 You could have purple mashed potatoes for Thanksgiving next year!